chrisvugrinec/aks-sec-demo/README.md

 ## 5. More tips

-Of course this is only the tip of the iceberg, here are some other measure you should definately look into:
+This is only the tip of the iceberg, here are some other measures you should definately look into:

 - Use stricter firewall rules
 - Implement the AKS policies (the admission controller is already deployed on this cluster)